svnsvnsvn/SNARE/README.md

 # Snare: Apartment Listing Anomaly Detector

 **Snare** is a cutting-edge anomaly detection tool designed to protect users from fraudulent apartment listings on platforms such as Craigslist, Zillow, and Apartments.com.
-By combining state-of-the-art machine learning techniques with robust data collection, Snare helps users identify scams and make informed decisions.
+By combining machine learning techniques with robust data collection, Snare helps users identify scams and make informed decisions.

 ---

 ## Why Snare?

-Apartment rental scams cost individuals thousands of dollars each year. **Snare** aims to solve this problem by leveraging advanced anomaly detection algorithms and domain-specific insights to flag suspicious listings before users fall victim.
+Apartment rental scams cost individuals thousands of dollars each year. **Snare** aims to solve this problem by leveraging anomaly detection algorithms and domain-specific insights to flag suspicious listings before users fall victim.

 ---